-The principle of using the minimum number of steps to achieve a goal is considered obvious, but it is often forgotten.
-If an action, process, service, or metric isn't delivering a useful result or adding value, ditch it.
+The principle of using the minimum number of steps to achieve a goal is considered obvious but is often forgotten.
+If an action, process, service, or metric isn't delivering a useful result or adding value, don’t hesitate to discard of it.

-As a result, the developers, removing the function of collecting optional data, simplify the application interface and increase the speed of its work.
+As a result, the developers simplify the application interface and increase its work speed simply by removing the function of collecting optional data.
 In the process of creating or optimizing an IT service, it is best to start with the simplest model possible, and then gradually add new elements, actions or indicators - if they are really needed.

-It also happens in another way: the new process is perceived by employees as a waste of time.
+It also happens in another way: a new process is perceived by the employees as a waste of time.
 However, this new stage is important on a corporate scale and indirectly affects the value of the service.
-Therefore, employees must have a holistic view of the work of the organization.
-Let individual teams or groups know how their work is influenced by others and how they themselves affect others.
+Therefore, employees must have a holistic view of what and how the organization does.
+Let individual teams or groups know how their work is influenced by others and how they affect others themselves.

-Strike a balance between competing goals - leadership goals and implementers goals.
-Let's say the management wants to collect a data set in order to make a strategic decision.
+Strike a balance between competing goals - leadership goals and implementer goals.
+Let's say the manager wants to collect a data set in order to make a strategic decision.
 Analysts believe that this process can be simplified, and the solution itself requires less information.
-And here you need to find a middle ground: get rid of everything that does not affect the final value.
+You need to find the middle ground: get rid of everything that does not affect the final value.

-Automation tools and technology help you complete repetitive, routine tasks by engaging people to solve complex solutions.
-However, automation should not be allowed for the sake of automation: sometimes human participation is necessary to assess the key stages of the whole automated process.
+Automation tools and technology help you complete repetitive, routine tasks by engaging people to find complex solutions.
+However, automation should not be introduced for the sake of automation alone: sometimes human participation is necessary to assess the key stages of the whole automated process.

 Before automating, processes need to be optimized - within reasonable limits, taking into account financial, technical and other constraints.
-For optimization ITIL, Lean, DevOps, Kanban and other practices are suitable.
+ITIL, Lean, DevOps, Kanban and other practices are suitable for optimization.

 In addition to knowing the ITIL guidelines, it is important to understand that they are interrelated.
-For example, if a company seeks to progress in an iterative approach and improves feedback, it should be done in a holistic manner, so that each iteration implies the achievement of a specific result.
-The same with feedback: it is the key to collaboration, which allows you to improve the service, make it more convenient for the client and ultimately increase its value.
+For example, if a company seeks to progress in an iterative approach and is improving feedback, it should be done in a holistic manner, so that each iteration implies the achievement of a specific result.
+The same principle applies to feedback: it is the key to collaboration that allows you to improve the service, make it more convenient for the client, and ultimately increase its value.

-When making any decisions, companies should be guided by a value focus and other principles that are appropriate for the specific scenario.
-The ITIL 4 guiding principles are not commandments, but recommendations that can be adopted and adapted to suit oneself: in the end, they are all based on expediency and common sense.
+When making decisions, companies should be guided by a value focus and other principles that are appropriate for a specific scenario.
+The ITIL 4 guiding principles are recommendations that can be adopted and adapted to suit oneself: in the end, they are all based on reason and common sense.

 “Is great!
 Colored and the quality is good.
 I didn't expect anything better.
 9 out of 10 :)”